mtompkins/rev-to-date-converter/README.md

 qmake RevisionToDateConverter.pro -r -spec linux-g++ make
 ```
-This will produce an executable binary in ./Build/release
+This will produce an executable binary in `build/release`.
-You can also examine a successful build using the above emblems and download a precompiled artifact file.
+You can also download from the project's [releases](https://github.com/mtompkins/rev-to-date-converter/releases) section.